ssteffens/programming-data-analysis-assignment/README.md

 <br>

 ## How to run the Jupyter notebook:
-To be able to run the Notebook Python needs to be installed.
+To be able to run the Notebook, Python needs to be installed.

-Note that the code in this notebook uses some content which might not be compatible with NumPy versions older than 1.19.
+Note that the code in this notebook uses some content which might not be compatible with NumPy versions older than 1.17.
 The notebook contains a check which allows the user to verify the installed version of NumPy (see section 1.1).

 1. Download and install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html)
 2. Access the command line interface (for example [Cmder](https://cmder.net/)] or using the  Windows Command Prompt)